kjsandbrink/learning-metacontrol/README.md

 This is code for the publication, ``Understanding human meta-control and its pathologies using deep neural networks" (Kai Sandbrink, Laurence Hunt, Christopher Summerfield).

+### Instructions

-The main supplementary figures are generated from the "fig_\*.ipynb" notebooks in the "nns" folder.
+The main and supplementary figures are generated from the "fig_\*.ipynb" notebooks in the "nns" folder.
+All main figure panels beginning with Figure 2 are reproducible using the included data (human behavioral data and recorded neural network trajectories).

 To run these, the "humans" folder first needs to be installed as a Python package by calling

 ```
 pip install -e .